monsieurp/Pod-Reader/README.rst

 podreader - A curses TUI to read Perl POD from.

-podreader is curses TUI that displays a list of Perl modules.
+podreader is a curses TUI that displays a list of Perl modules.
 When a module is selected, the perldoc(1) command is called to display its documentation.

 ********